hvkeyn/KLOPSardaukar/README.md

 - Each run automatically increments the version of the program, ensuring the latest improvements and features are in use.
 - **Security Warning**: Always use this tool in a controlled environment, as executing arbitrary code could potentially cause issues on your system.

-Enjoy the power of AI directly in your terminal with **KLOP Sardaukar** — now with **LM Studio Client Mode** for an even more powerful local experience!
+Enjoy the power of AI directly in your terminal with **KLOP Sardaukar** — now with advanced error handling and correction!